Frequently Asked Questions - FAQ

-The first course is our BCS 208 Networking Fundamentals (Cisco CCNA Semester 1) class.
+The first course is BCS 208 Introduction to Networks (Cisco CCNA Semester 1) class.
 This course will give students the basics of networking.
 Look at the Cisco Academy CCNA Networking Program information or the Networking Track of the BS in Computer Programming and Information Systems.
 The other courses in the CCNA sequence are BCS 209, BCS 320, and BCS 321.

 NOTE: Students must be very familiar with concepts of computers and computer technology, including having a basic understanding of operating systems.

 No, the area of networking is a very complex and sophisticated field.
 The Cisco Systems courses are designed to supplement other courses taken by students in the computer science and networking fields.
-INSTEP and Cisco Systems, suggest that students continue their education towards a Bachelors degree.
-The four semesters of Cisco Networking Academy courses, by themselves, will not necessarily mean a student is ready for a job in networking.
-Again, networking is a very complex and sophisticated field and it is recommended that students take the necessary courses towards a Bachelors degree or other courses in networking and computer science.
+INSTEP and Cisco Systems suggest that students continue their education towards a Bachelor degree.
+The four semesters of Cisco Networking Academy courses by themselves will not necessarily mean a student is ready for a job in networking.
 The Cisco courses do fill in a vital area of information needed in networking, but it is not the only knowledge and skills needed by employers.
 In other words, the Cisco courses by themselves will not make students job-ready, but along with other courses will help students prepare for entry-level positions in networking.
-(The Computer Systems Dept offers a Bachelor Degree in Computer Programming and Information Systems with a Networking Track.)
+(The Computer Systems department offers a Bachelor degree in Computer Programming and Information Systems with a Networking Track.)

-Yes, these and other networking, system administration courses will help (see the question, ("What other courses do you recommend?").
-Someone without a B.A. or B.S. degree should take as many networking courses as possible and obtain other credible networking certifications.
-Most employers prefer that potential networking employees have a Bachelors degree in an IT (Information Technology) field or even a Bachelors degree in a non-IT field is helpful.
-A Bachelors degree usually tells an employer that the applicant has the ability to start and complete the tasks associated with reaching certain goals.
-Without a Bachelors degree it is up to the applicant to let the employer know that they have the technical and non-technical skills, knowledge and abilities to be an important team player in the company.
-Regardless of one's educational background, attitude, enthusiasm, and desire can go a long way in an interview!
+Yes, these and other networking and system administration courses will help (see the next question).
+Someone without a BA or BS degree should take as many networking courses as possible and obtain other credible networking certifications.
+Most employers prefer that potential networking employees have a Bachelor degree in an IT (Information Technology) field but even a Bachelor degree in a non-IT field is helpful.
+A Bachelor degree usually tells an employer that the applicant has the ability to start and complete the tasks associated with reaching certain goals.
+Without a Bachelor degree, it is up to the applicant to let the employer know that he or she has the technical and non-technical skills, knowledge and abilities to be an important team player in the company.
+Regardless of one's educational background, attitude and enthusiasm can go a long way in an interview.

 There are many courses and areas which will match well with the Cisco courses.
-The more you learn about networking, the more you will see there is a lot to learn, which will give you a better understanding of networking.
+The more you learn about networking, the more you will see there is a lot to learn and this will give you a better understanding of networking.
 Do you need all of these courses for your first job?
 No, but at some point in your networking career, you will be learning information pertaining to most of these areas.
-SUNY Farmingdale offers some of these courses.
+Farmingdale State offers some of these courses.

-System Administration: (There are several courses in this area that students should take for Systems Administration.
+System Administration: (There are several courses in this area that students should take.
 See information regarding the various MCSE, Sun Microsystems, SAIR, and other certifications.)